 The Redwall Cavern, explored by John Wesley Powell, may not hold the estimated 50,000 people he suggested, but 50,000 people have enjoyed Grand Canyon trips that included a photoshoot of the Cavern.
 If the cavern walls could talk, they would have interesting tales to tell about visitors to the National Park.
 The fossils found there let visitors know the Canyon is not only thriving today but has been around for millions of years.

-If you wish to experience all the Redwall Cavern's wonder, book an Upper Canyon excursion through mile 33 with Advantage Grand Canyon.
+If you wish to experience all the Redwall Cavern's wonder, book an Upper Canyon or Full Canyon excursion through Advantage Grand Canyon.
 There are multiple raft options.
 The company's goal is to match guests with the best choice for an unparalleled rafting experience in the Grand Canyon.